WebReflection/nonchalance/README.md

 See this demo [live on codepen](https://codepen.io/WebReflection/pen/OJoLwxr?editors=0011) to play around it.

-**Alternatively though**, this module exports a `/ce` too (711 bytes brotli, 801 bytes gzipped) which goal is to automatically register as Custom Elements any extend that exposes one of the standard APIs such as `connectedCallback`, `disconnectedCallback`, or `attributeChangedCallback`.
+**Alternatively though**, this module exports a `/ce` too (711 bytes brotli, 801 bytes gzipped) with the goal of automatically registering as Custom Elements any extend that exposes one of the standard APIs such as `connectedCallback`, `disconnectedCallback`, or `attributeChangedCallback`.

-See this other [live demo on codepen](https://codepen.io/WebReflection/pen/vYzBQEe?editors=0011) to have an idea how that works, and how much boilerplate it saves, compared to the previous example.
+See this other [live demo on codepen](https://codepen.io/WebReflection/pen/vYzBQEe?editors=0011) to have an idea of how that works and how much boilerplate it saves, compared to the previous example.

   </div>
 </details>